ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 }
 ```

-Since CSS properties cascade, *that first C in CSS is oh so handy*, you can target target a specific button by class if needed
+Since CSS properties cascade, *that first C in CSS is oh so handy*, you can target a specific button by class if needed.

 ```css
 .my-fancy-button {